Relative pronouns

 –etto / –etta

-smallness with affection
+Expresses smallness combined with affection or familiarity.

 Casa becomes Casetta